 Nearly 264 million children—among them 32 million with disabilities—worldwide do not enjoy the chance to go to school.
 When these children are denied the chance to learn, their rates of poverty increase, along with their likelihood to experience social exclusion, violence, and discrimination.

-However, every child, including children with disabilities, has the right to an education.
+However, all children, including children with disabilities, has the right to an education.

 “A lot of parents, members of the community or school assistants, often poorly informed about disability, have a negative attitude towards children with disabilities, due to fear, cultural traditions, and so on,” explains Sandra Boisseau, HI's inclusive education expert.